Director, Advocacy and Intergovernmental Affairs, ACLU of Illinois

 Dr. Lucille Ridgill

-Site Medical Director at AltaMed
+Site Medical Director at AltaMed, California

+Dr. Ridgill is a Site Medical Director at AltaMed, the nation’s largest network of community-based primary care clinics and senior care programs, overseeing clinical patient care.
+AltaMed is headquartered in Commerce, California.
 Dr. Ridgill is a diplomate of the American Board of Internal Medicine and is board certified in hospice and palliative medicine.
 She is also a visiting physician at VITAS Healthcare in Coastal Cities, California.
-Dr. Ridgill completed her residency at UCLA-Charles Drew Medical Center in Los Angeles.
-She received a Bachelor’s Degree from Creighton University and a medical degree from Creighton University Medical School, in Omaha, Nebraska.
+Dr. Ridgill completed her residency at UCLA-Charles Drew Medical Center in Los Angeles, BA from Creighton University and a medical degree from Creighton University Medical School, in Omaha, Nebraska.

 Reverend Madison Shockley

-Pastor – Pilgrim United Church of Christ
+Pastor, Pilgrim United Church of Christ, California

-Licensed Independent Clinical Social Worker & Host – Social Work Today on BBS Radio
+Social Worker & Host Radio Host

+Thomas co-founded the South Jersey Journal, a monthly publication that serves a culturally diverse Southern New Jersey footprint.
+He currently operates as President & CEO of the South Jersey Journal.
+Thomas began his distinguished career as the Associate Publisher of Grio’ Magazine.
+He then joined the Philadelphia Tribune Newspaper as Director of Marketing & Advertising, where he was instrumental in creating local, regional, and national business partnerships.
 Thomas continues to extend his successes beyond publishing.
 He was a selected member of the Wilt Chamberlain Stamp Committee, founder of the Alice Coachman and Paul Roberson Field Day, member of the Mid-Atlantic Community Publishers Association, National Newspapers Publishers Association, and Gloucester County NAACP.
 Thomas is currently a board member of the Philadelphia Tribune Trust.